Collegiate Division

 • the knowledge and practices of the professional music educator as facilitated through the chapter, collegiate membership, and SCMEA activities.

-Advocacy Chair – Sarah Harris, Bob Jones University
+Advocacy Chair – Patrick Thomas, Winthrop University